Embodied Evolution in Collective Robotics: A Review: Algorithmic description

 \item[Variation] A new genome is created by applying the variation operators (mutation and crossover) on the selected parent genome(s).
 This is subsequently activated to replace the current controller.

 \end{description}

-From a conceptual perspective, embodied evolution can be analysed at two levels which are represented by two intertwined cycles as depicted in Fig.\ref{fig:embodied_evolution_cycle}:
+From a conceptual perspective, embodied evolution can be analysed at two levels which are represented by two as depicted in Fig.\ref{fig:embodied_evolution_cycle}:

 \paragraph*{The robot-centric cycle} is depicted on the right in Fig.\ref{fig:embodied_evolution_cycle}.
 It represents the physical interactions that occur between the robot and its environment, including interactions with other robots and extends this sense-act loop commonly used to describe real-time control systems by accommodating the exchange and activation of genetic material.
-At these two points, the genome-centric and robot-centric cycles overlap.
-The cycle operates \textit{grosso modo} as follows: each robot is associated to an \textit{active} genome, the genome is interpreted into a set of features and control architecture (the phenotype) which produces a behaviour which includes the transmission of its own genome to some other robots.
-Each robot eventually switches from an active genome to another, depending on a specific event (e.g. minimum energy threshold) or duration (e.g. fixed lifetime), and consequently changes its active genome, probably impacting its behaviour;
+At this particular point, the genome-centric and robot-centric cycles overlap.
+The cycle operates as follows: each robot is associated to an \textit{active} genome, the genome is interpreted into a set of features and control architecture (the phenotype) which produces a behaviour which includes the transmission of its own genome to some other robots.
+Each robot eventually switches from an active genome to another, depending on a specific event (e.g. minimum energy threshold) or duration (e.g. fixed lifetime), and consequently changes its active genome, probably impacting its behaviour.

 \paragraph*{The genome-centric cycle} deals with the events that directly affect the genomes existing in the robot population and therefore also the evolution per se.
-Again, the mating and the renewal are the events which overlap with the robot-centric cycle.
+Again, the mating and the replacement are the events which overlap with the robot-centric cycle.
 The operation from the genome cycle perspective is as follows: each robot starts with an initial genome, either initialised randomly or a priori defined.
 While this genome is \textit{active} it determines the phenotype of the robot, hence its behaviour.
-Afterwards, when the renewal is triggered, some genomes are selected from the content of the reservoir of genomes previously received according to the parent selection criteria and later combined using the variation operators.
+Afterwards, when replacement is triggered, some genomes are selected from the reservoir of genomes previously received according to the parent selection criteria and later combined using the variation operators.
 This new genome will then become part of the population.
-In the case of fixed size population algorithms, the renewal will automatically trigger the removal of the old genome producing which is usually considered as a replacement event (renewal + removal).
-In some other cases, however, there is a specific criterion to trigger the removal event producing populations of individuals which change its size along the evolution.
+In the case of fixed size population algorithms, the replacement will automatically trigger the removal of the old genome.
+In some other cases, however, there is a specific criterion to trigger the removal event producing populations of individuals which change their size along the evolution.